DimensionDev/Mask-Docs/docs/web3/others.md

 ### getDefaultNetworkType

-Get the network type of the default subnetwork between the same kind of blockchains.
-E.g., The Ethereum Mainnet (`NetworkType.Ethereum`) is the default subnetwork in many EVM blockchains.
+Get the network type of the default subnetwork, e.g., The Ethereum Mainnet (`NetworkType.Ethereum`) is the default subnetwork in many EVM blockchains.

 #### Returns